RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/index.rst

 Usage
 =====

 Using the workflow requires the *uORF-Tools*, a genome sequence (.fasta), an annotation file (.gtf) and the sequencing results files (.fastq).
 We recommend retrieving both the genome and the annotation files for mouse and human from `Gencode <https://www.gencodegenes.org/releases/current.html>`_ :cite:`Gencode` and for other species from `Ensembl Genomes <http://ensemblgenomes.org/>`_ :cite:`SIL:KEA:2017european`.
-The usage of the workflow is first described in general, while a detailed example applied to an example dataset is described here. **TODO ADD LINK**
+The usage of the workflow is first described in general, while a detailed example applied to an example dataset is described here :ref:`example-workflow`.

 Retrieve uORF-Tools
 ===================